lethain/go-learning-projects/statsd/README.md

 ## Goals

-1. Write a Go server that runs on port 8125.
+1. Write a UDP server in Go that runs on port 8125.
-2. It should use either TCP or UDP or both, but note that Python script below assumes UDP and you'll have to pass a different flag to it if you prefer TCP.
 3. Implement support for the the [Counter](https://github.com/b/statsd_spec) type (one of three types of metrics supported by Statsd).
 4. Buffer metrics and flush them to stdout or stderr every 10 seconds.
 5. (Bonus) Use the [flag](https://golang.org/pkg/flag/) module to allow changing port.